UPPMAX/uppmax_intro_cases/docs/slurm_intro.md

 <br>

-- 4 one-core jobs can run immediately (or a 4-core wide job).*
+- 4 one-core jobs can run immediately (or a 4-core wide job).

     - *The jobs are too long to fit at core number 9-13.*

 ![Image](./img/queue3.png)
 <br>

-- A 5-core job has to wait.*
+- A five-core job has to wait.

     - *Too long to fit in cores 9-13 and too wide to fit in the last cores.*